TO listen to the station while viewing other pages, right click on a menu item ABOVE and select "open link in new tab".

 Each "Green Dot" Represents a Listener

-Listen 24/7 with your iPhone, iPad or Android using the FREE
+Listen 24/7 with iPhone, iPad or Android with a FREE

 SEE your advert here!

 meet our promotional partners!

 indie scene radio music reviews

 By Gerg Anidem – Indie Scene Radio

 The other day, while I was working my live broadcast, The GERG SHOW, on my internet radio station Indie Scene Radio (shameless plug) a call came in on my cell and after I wrapped up the show, checked my messages and it was none other than Mick James asking me to call him back at his private studio.
 I called Mick and he said he wanted me to be the first to review his recently released CD, “Mick James is Dead”…so naturally, I told him where to go…NOT!
 My reply was an ecstatic YES, it would be an honor!

 Just to give you a little background, through my SoMe (Social Media) networking efforts to farm out the best independent artists I could find for my station programming, I connected with Lisa Norman, Independent Promotions and Production, who introduced Mick and I to get his music played on the station.
 During our meet and greet, he mentioned he’d been producing music for and with Chris Angel for the Mind Freak TV shows as well as many other TV and cable network shows and movies, (His talented, yet slightly hidden footprint is laced all over the place!).
 Mick agreed to send me one song called, “I Don’t fight Fair” and when I asked him if he had any more, he said, “I do but I can’t send you any at this time as I have a huge project in the works but I can’t really talk about it now, though you’ll be one of the first to know when the time is right”.
 Given this opportunity to be first to review his CD, Mick is surely a man of his word.